xpepermint/qos/README.md

 ## Usage

-Before we start playing, please note that this package requires `node v4.2.0` or higher.
-We also need to make sure that we have Redis server up and running.
+Before we start make sure you have Redis server up and running.

 ### Queue